austintoddj/texastwisters/src/data/programs/recreational.md

   image:
     src: '/images/stock/unsplash/gym-08.jpg'
 infoSection:
-  headline: The Kindergarten dedicated to your child's success
+  headline: A program designed to help your child thrive
-  text: Sagittis scelerisque nulla cursus in enim consectetur quam.
-Dictum urna sed consectetur neque tristique pellentesque.
-Blandit amet, sed aenean erat arcu morbi.
+  text: Whether this is your child's first experience in the gym or they've been here for years, they'll have tons of fun learning and growing with skills that will serve them for years to come!
-  ages: 4 - 5 years old
+  ages: 5 - 18 years old
   dates: Jan.
 13 - Jun.
 31
   schedule: M-F from 8AM - 5 PM
-  classSize: Student to teacher ratio of 10:1
+  classSize: Student to coach ratio of 10:1
 descriptionSection:
   text: >
     ## Our unique approach to education